richmahn/en_tn/rom/front/intro.md

 #### What is the Book of Romans about? ####

 Paul wrote this letter to the Christians in Rome.
-Rome was the most important city in the Mediterranean area at that time.
-Paul wanted to get them ready to recieve him as a visitor.
+Paul wanted to get them ready to receive him when he visits them.
 He stated his purpose was to "bring about the obedience of faith" (16:26).

 In this letter Paul wrote the fullest description of his understanding of the gospel of Jesus Christ.
-He explained that God offers everyone his love and acceptance through Jesus Christ.
-This is true, even though there were at that time deep divisions between Jews and non-Jews.
+He explained that God loves people and accepts them through Jesus Christ.
+He explained that all people have sinned, the Jew and the non-Jew, and God will forgive them and declare them righteous only if they believe in Jesus.

 #### How should the title of this book be translated? ####